How to Write a Good Bug Report [Step-By-Step Guide]

 As the bug reporter, you will normally be responsible for identifying the severity and priority.

-Pro tip: it can be difficult, as the end-user, to determine bug priority/severity—but if it severely affects functionality and user experience, it’s critical!
+Pro tip: it can be difficult, as the end-user, to determine bug priority/severity.
+In general, typos and such are minor, but if the issue severely affects functionality and user experience, it’s critical!

 11. Advanced information